amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/1-3-string-formatting.md

 ### Tips, Tricks, and Reflection

-- You are welcome to use either technique for string formatting, but I personally favor string interpolation.
+- You are welcome to use either technique for string formatting, but this course favors string interpolation.
+I personally only use concatenation for very basic formatting.